reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 ### Automatic Refreshing with Cache Invalidation

-Having users manually click to refetch data is occasionally necessary, but definitely not a good solution for normal usage.
+Manually forcing a refetch of data is occasionally necessary depending on user behavior, but definitely not a good solution for normal usage.

 We know that our "server" has a complete list of all posts, including the one we just added.
 Ideally, we want to have our app automatically refetch the updated list of posts as soon as the mutation request has completed.
 That way we know our client-side cached data is in sync with what the server has.